 Shortness of breath

 Because unstable angina can lead to a heart attack, it is viewed as an emergency.
 If you are having symptoms of unstable angina, you should call 911 right away.
-Your doctor will ask about your symptoms and examine you.
+Your healthcare provider will ask about your symptoms and examine you.
 Tests will be done quickly.
 Common tests include:

 Blood tests.
 These can help tell if there is damage to your heart.
+They may repeated often, usually every 6 to 8 hours until you have 3 sets.
 They can also check for cholesterol in the blood, which leads to plaque buildup.
-They can check for other health problems that affect the heart.
-An example is diabetes.
+They can check for other health problems that affect the heart, such as diabetes.

 Electrocardiogram (ECG).
 This test records your heart’s electrical patterns.
-A resting ECG can show whether you have damage to your heart muscle.
-A stress ECG can show how well the blood flows to your heart during exercise.
+A resting ECG can show if you have damage to your heart muscle or a change in the way your heart beats.
+It's the quickest way to diagnose an acute heart attack.
+But not everyone who has a heart attack has changes in their ECG.
+A stress ECG (stress test) can show how well the blood flows to your heart during exercise once your symptoms are more stable.

 Angiography.
 This test can show where your arteries are narrowed.
-A long tube (catheter) is placed in an artery in your arm, neck, or leg (groin).
-It is then slowly guided to your heart.
+The doctor puts a long tube (catheter) in an artery in your arm, neck, or leg (groin).
+He or she slowly guides it to your heart.
 Dye is sent through the tube and into the coronary arteries.
 This makes the arteries show up clearly on X-rays.
+This helps show any blockages or areas where plaques have narrowed the artery.

 Your treatment will depend on the results of your tests.
 Possible treatments include:

 Observation.
-If your symptoms are severe, you may need to stay in the hospital to be watched (monitored).
-If your chest pain gets better and tests show no sign of damage to your heart, you'll likely be allowed to go home.
+If your symptoms are severe, you may need to stay in the hospital to be watched.
+If your chest pain gets better and tests show no sign of damage to your heart, and your stress test shows you are at low risk for a future heart attack, you may be able to go home.

 Medicines.
-Your doctor will likely give you nitroglycerin.
-He or she will also give you medicines that help prevent blood clots, such as aspirin.
-He or she may also give you medicines to help lower your blood pressure or slow your heart rate.
+Your healthcare provider will likely give you nitroglycerin.
+He or she also may give you medicines that help prevent blood clots, such as aspirin.
+He or she may also give you medicines to help reduce your blood pressure or slow your heart rate.

-Procedures to help blood flow.
-If your chest pain does not get better, your doctor may suggest procedures to improve blood flow to your heart muscle.
-These can include angioplasty and bypass surgery.
-Your doctor will tell you more about these treatments if you need them.
+Procedures to improve blood flow.
+If your chest pain doesn't get better, your healthcare provider may suggest procedures to improve blood flow to your heart muscle.
+These can include angioplasty with stenting or bypass surgery.
+Your provider will tell you more about these treatments if you need them.

 Lifestyle changes.
-These can include not smoking, eating healthy foods, and getting regular exercise.
-If you have other health problems, such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
+Lifestyle changes usually include not smoking, eating healthy foods, losing weight, and getting regular exercise.
+These changes will take time to reduce your risk of having a heart attack.
+For them to work, you will need to do them for the long term.
+The sooner you start, the better it will be for your overall health.
+If you have other health problems such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
 They can increase your risk for a heart attack.
-Lifestyle changes can make unstable angina attacks less often and less severe.
+Lifestyle changes can make unstable angina attacks less frequent and less severe.
+Avoiding alcohol and stimulants can reduce the stress on your heart as well.
 They also help you manage CAD and reduce your risk for a heart attack.

-If your doctor prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
-Also be sure to tell your doctor if you’re taking any other medicines.
+If your healthcare provider prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
+Also be sure to tell your provider if you’re taking any other medicines.
 This includes other prescription and over-the-counter medicines, as well as herbs and other supplements.
-DO NOT take nitroglycerin if you take medicines to treat erectile dysfunction.
-These include sildenafil, tadalafil, and vardenafil.
+Don't take nitroglycerin if you take medicines to treat erectile dysfunction or pulmonary hypertension.
+These can include sildenafil, tadalafil, or vardenafil.
+The combination of these medicines can cause a dangerous drop in blood pressure.

 Call 911 or go to the emergency room (ER) right away if your chest pain: